 Instead of or in addition to a boat tour with Argosy, you can take a passenger ferry over to Bainbridge Island or a shorter ride on the King County Water Taxi to Alki Beach in West Seattle for a fun and easy excursion that gives kids the excitement of being on the water.
 A lot will depend on the age of your children and their patience levels.
 While you’re on the waterfront, the kids will certainly spot its newest attraction, the Seattle Great Wheel.
 This is the tallest Ferris wheel on the West Coast; the ride takes about 15 minutes.

 On day 2, get on the vintage monorail downtown at Westlake Center and whiz north to Seattle Center, built for the 1962 World’s Fair.
 At Seattle Center, you can zoom up to the observation deck of the Space Needle.
 Younger kids will find plenty of play activities at the Pacific Science Center, which has some great animatronic dinosaurs and a lovely butterfly house, in addition to many other hands-on science-related exhibits.
-I personally find the Museum of Pop Culture to be vastly over-rated and overpriced, but if your kids are avid, and I mean avid, Trekkies or lovers of sci-fi, they will probably enjoy it.
-More fun, and educational, would be to head over to Pioneer Square and take the Underground Tour through the tunnels of Seattle’s past.
+The Museum of Pop Culture is, frankly, overrated and overpriced, but if your kids are avid—and we mean avid—lovers of sci-fi, they will probably enjoy it.
+A more fun and more educational alternative would be to head over to Pioneer Square and take the Underground Tour through the tunnels of Seattle’s past.

 Days 3–4: Portland